Error:

 Since the drop of LACP PDUs is causing these flaps, the reasons for these drops need to be troubleshot to resolve the issue.

-2. Using Packet captures, verify if the LACP PDUs are being received on the affected port.
+2. Verify LACP PDU Reception: Use Packet captures to confirm if LACP PDUs are received on the affected port

-5. If the Transmission Rate of the LACP PDUs is set to Fast, Change the settings on both the local and the Peer device to be Slow.
+5. Adjust LACP Transmission Rate: If the Transmission Rate of the LACP PDUs is set to Fast, change it to Slow on both the local and the peer devices.
 On the firewall this setting can be modified using GUI: Network > Interfaces > (select the ae port) > LACP > Transmission Rate.
-This will help in the case of latency issues.
+This adjustment can help mitigate latency-related LACP issues.

-7. If all the above fails, Open a case with Palo Alto Support.
+7. Engage Palo Alto Networks Support: If all the above steps fail to resolve the issue, open a support case with Palo Alto Networks.

 Actions